-Rather than giving up exercise when you hit your 50s, you should do everything you can to stay active and keep training as you get older.
+Rather than giving up exercise when you hit your 50s, you should do everything possible to stay active and keep training as you get older.

 Working out as you get older will help slow the aging process.

-However, you can’t train like you used to, and doing so will probably lead to a lot of pain and injuries.
+However, you can’t train like you used to, and doing so will probably lead to a lot of joint pain and preventable injuries.

 A 50+-year-old body is not as resilient as it used to be!